stories-with-dice/quartz_obsidian/content/Blog/Lore24.md

 >
 > Boghost

-Boghost is the Lingerer (another euphemism human scientists have postulated for these strange forces) whose domain is lies, deceit, and trickery.
+Boghost is the *Lingerer* [^4] whose domain is lies, deceit, and trickery.
 It grows as humanity lie and deceive each other.
 At the same time, it destroys what it feeds on.
 For example, if a politician lies to their constituents, Boghost intrudes into the mindspace of the treachery, and expands its on the collection subconscious layer, like *a wound that invites infection*.
 Unless the right cleansing ritual is employed -- magic, social, or personal -- the lie grows to destroy the relationship and cohesion of all those involved.

+# 012 - January 12

+And the final of our trifecta of Ancient Sadbois.

+> [!info]- Rolls
+>
+Porfolio: Night
+Modes and Epithets: Destroy & Eradicator
+Title: Adjective Epithet Noun
+Word: Sorrow, Dusk, Dancing, Listening

+What is the symbolism of Night in this context?
+I don't want it to be too similar to Boghost, the God of illusion above.
+I'm going to interpret Night as the dream world, the subconscious realm, as opposed to the mundane.

+Uamathi is the *Cosmic Mourner* [^4] that seeks to destroy and eradicate the creative aspects of humanity, with all its aspects: human communication, dance, art.
+Those mystics that claim to have communed with the great god-mind talk about an alien feeling of anger, almost jealousy.
+Uamathi is said to hate the creative aspects as it was creation that destroyed the previous universes that it has inhabited, with everything that it had held dear.

+# 013 - January 13

+TBD

 [^1]: Separate goal: come up with new verb for writing lore.
 Should be fun, for the kids.